 The load is further divided into three parts:

 Over the years, it has been noted that industrial consumers use higher energy than domestic or commercial consumers.
-Therefore, the electric energy tariff varies depending upon their requirements.
+Therefore, the electric energy tariff varies depending on their requirements.

-Another factor that highly affects the electricity tariff is the demand.
+Another factor that highly affects the electricity tariff rates in Mumbai is the demand.
 The energy supplied by the energy generating station depends on two factors: the kWh generated, and the plant’s installed capacity.
 The increase in the maximum capacity directly increases the installation power of the generating station.

-The next crucial factor showing adequate results for the electricity tariff is the maximum load time required.
+The next crucial factor showing adequate results for the Mumbai electricity per unit charge is the maximum load time required.
 If the maximum demand generated by the consumer is the same as the maximum demand, it increases the chances of installing another plant.
 In case the demand of the consumer increases to the maximum limit during off-peak hours, there is no need to establish an additional electric plant.
 In this case, the cost per kWh generated is reduced.

 Next in the list is the amount of energy used, which means that if a large amount of energy is used for a longer time, the total electrical energy generated will be much lesser than otherwise.